Pediatric Subspecialty Match

 19. Application documentation

-CaRMS only accepts select applicant documents via mail, all other documents must be submitted electronically as per the instructions in CaRMS Online.
-Documents sent via mail must be accompanied by a coversheet, including the proper document identification number.
-CaRMS reserves the right to return any document that is not compliant with CaRMS’ standards to the applicant via courier or express post.
+CaRMS only accepts transcripts, MSPRs/deans letters and reference documents via mail from medical schools and/or referees.
+All other applicant documents must be uploaded as per the instructions in CaRMS Online.
+CaRMS reserves the right to return any document that is not compliant with CaRMS’ standards via courier or express post.
 A charge will be applied to the applicant’s account to recover administrative and shipping costs.
-Furthermore, CaRMS will not be held liable for milestones missed due to returned documents.
-Notification of documents submitted after the date of the opening of file review will be sent to the administrator of the residency programs to which the applicant has applied.
-CaRMS makes no assurance that residency programs will consider documents or additional information that is added to the application after the opening of file review.
+Furthermore, CaRMS will not be held liable for milestones or deadlines missed due to returned documents.
+Notification of documents submitted after the date of the opening of file review will be made available within CaRMS Online to the administrator of the residency programs to which the applicants have applied.
+CaRMS makes no assurance that residency programs will consider documents or additional information that are added to the application after the opening of file review.

-All reference letters that are received by CaRMS for inclusion in the applicant’s application are confidential documents and, without exception, shall not be released to the applicant.
-CaRMS reserves the right to allow referees to refuse to supply online reference letters and therefore shall not be held responsible for milestones missed.
+All reference documents that are received by CaRMS for inclusion in the applicants’ applications are confidential documents and, without exception, shall not be released to the applicants.
+CaRMS reserves the right to allow referees to refuse to supply online reference letters and therefore shall not be held responsible for milestones or deadlines missed.

-CaRMS will send the applicant’s application and personal information to those residency programs designated by the applicant.
+CaRMS will only send the applicants’ applications and personal information to those residency programs designated by the applicants.

-CaRMS may, in its discretion, offer to applicants certain translation services, subject to the payment of additional fees.
-The applicant agrees to pay any fees associated with any such translation services in accordance with this contract.
-The applicant acknowledges and agrees that CaRMS utilizes a third party to provide translation services and that CaRMS will have no liability to the applicant for any such translation services, whether related to any delay, inaccuracy or otherwise.
+CaRMS may, at its discretion, offer to applicants certain translation services, subject to the payment of additional fees.
+Applicants agree to pay any fees associated with any such translation services in accordance with this contract.
+Applicants acknowledge and agree that CaRMS utilizes a third party to provide translation services and that CaRMS will have no liability to the applicants for any such translation services, whether related to any delay, inaccuracy or otherwise.

 20. Match results